The Future of Commercial Corridors and Centers: Land Use Code Updates

 The Land Use Code’s “compatibility” section should include social and behavioral compatibility being considered for a potential development.
 The recent approval by the P&Z Commission for the FC Rescue Mission’s shelter for 250 men (zoned “Service Commercial”) wound up placing the shelter in the middle of four mobile home parks, homes to some of the most vulnerable and at-risk populations.
 This is a perfect example of a development having a profound impact on the surrounding residential area, and if social/behavior compatibility had been included in applying LUC, perhaps the shelter capacity would have been reduced to lessen impact on surrounding neighborhoods.

-CM about 1 year ago
+CM Over 1 year ago

 characters left